Costanera Tower (Gran Torre Costanera) in Santiago, Chile

 It’s incredibly important to protect these precious ecosystems and to support the local communities and indigenous populations.

-At Wayfairer, we are committed to responsible, sustainable and ethical tourism in Chile and we’re proud to work with fantastic local operators who share our responsible tourism values.
+At Wayfairer, we are committed to responsible, sustainable, and ethical tourism in Chile, and we’re proud to work with fantastic local operators who share our responsible tourism values.

 As loggers continue to raze these irreplaceable ecosystems, Chile's unique animal and tree species become threatened with extinction.

 Along with the rainforests, Chile’s glaciers are also threatened by human activity.
-Although mining is a major industry in Chile, it’s also ruining the environment by spouting dangerous chemicals into the air and destroying crucial water sources.
+Although mining is a major industry in Chile, it’s also ruining the environment by releasing dangerous chemicals into the air and destroying crucial water sources.

-Pay the entry fees
+Pay the Entry Fees

 If both the government and Chilean citizens equate environmental conservation with increased income and opportunities, they will have even more reason to protect the environment.

-Support the rainforests
+Support the Rainforests

 Responsible Wildlife Watching

-Chiloe Island, Patagonia, and Chile’s long western shoreline are all fantastic places to spot incredible wildlife including blue whales, sperm whales, dolphins and even the elusive Puma.
+Chiloe Island, Patagonia, and Chile’s long western shoreline are all fantastic places to spot incredible wildlife, including blue whales, sperm whales, dolphins, and even the elusive puma.

 If you have any concerns or questions about your wildlife watching activities, speak to our Luxury Travel Specialists, who can advise you on the best responsible tours and lodges.